Azure/PyRIT/doc/code/datasets/0_dataset.md

 One way to think about PyRIT is that it is a framework for trying to get AI systems to do things they aren't supposed to do.
 But what are those things that AI systems aren't supposed to do?

-While it is not a goal to include these things within PyRIT, it is a goal to make it as easy as possible to include your own or those defined by others.

 ## Seeds